 The reality is that the only way to save life on Earth and avoid a Hot House Earth scenario by 2030 is to totally trash the world economy and put billions of people out of work, destroying lives and livelihoods.

-In order to make any difference everything has to stop: flying, driving, manufacturing, construction, roadworks, mining, logging, fossil fuel dependent agriculture and transport, in short all industrial and household activity that emits carbon and other greenhouse gasses.
+In order to make any difference everything would have to stop: flying, driving, manufacturing, construction, roadworks, mining, logging, fossil fuel dependent agriculture and transport, in short all industrial and household activity that emits carbon and other greenhouse gasses.
 Simultaneously millions would need to be involved in massive rewilding and restoration projects of the Earth’s damaged ecosystems while still more would need to be engaged in agroecology farming methods to feed people.
+To get an understanding of the scale of mobilsation required, read PLAN E by Australian academic, Liz Bolton, who outlines a mobilisation plan of this scale involving harnessing the power of the military to save the Earth and Species on her website, Destination Safe Earth.

 In Australia our new federal Labour Government's goal is to cut emissions 43 per cent below 2005 levels by 2030.
 This is so woefully inadequate - it does not come close, even as a target let alone a reality, to achieving what is required.